actXc/local_eledia_makeanonymous/local/eledia_makeanonymous/README.txt

 Version control
 ---------------
+- 0.5 (2014121200)
+-- the plugin now uses the new task and event apis

 - 0.4 (2014082802)
--- you can now anonymize users which you have deleted in the past
+-- you can now anonymize users which you have deleted in the past (before using the plugin)

 - 0.3 (2013082800)
 -- set timestamps to 0